drashna/qmk_mkdocs/docs/isp_flashing_guide.md

     Teensy VCC <-> Keyboard VCC
     Teensy GND <-> Keyboard GND

+!!! note
-!> Note that the B0 pin on the Teensy is wired to the RESET/RST pin on the keyboard's controller.  ***DO NOT*** wire the RESET pin on the Teensy to the RESET on the keyboard.
+    The B0 pin on the Teensy is wired to the RESET/RST pin on the keyboard's controller.  ***DO NOT*** wire the RESET pin on the Teensy to the RESET on the keyboard.

 ### Pro Micro